How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 We always recommend downloading the most recent version of ROCS|Player.

-To download the app for your iOS device (iPad, iPhone, etc):
+To download the app on your iOS device (iPad, iPhone, etc):

 Activating Your ROCS|Player License